edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 ```bash
 sudo snap set edgex-app-service-configurable profile=mqtt-export
 ```

-!!! note
-    The standalone App Service Configurable snap documented above should not be confused with the deprecated `edgexfoundry.app-service-configurable`, built into the platform snap.
-The standalone snap can serve the same functionality of filtering events for eKuiper by using the rules-engine profile.

 ### App RFID LLRP Inventory
 | [Installation][edgex-app-rfid-llrp-inventory] | [Configuration] | [Managing Services] | [Debugging] | [Source](https://github.com/edgexfoundry/app-rfid-llrp-inventory/tree/main/snap) |